 Nikon SB-400 flash – great entry level flash that’s small, cheap, and has an adjustable head for bouncing.
 This is the flash Sarah uses.

 Nikon SB-700 flash – mid-range Nikon flash that has a lot more features than the SB-400, is larger, and a bit more expensive than the SB-400.
 Unless size is an issue, this is the flash you should target.
 Its features make it much more compelling than the SB-400.
-Tom uses the last generation (SB-600) of this flash.
+I use the last generation (SB-600) of this flash.

 Unlike in the days of film, most filters nowadays can be achieved via post processing.
-For that reason, we don’t recommend star filters or any color-shift filters.
+For that reason, we don’t recommend many filters.
 We also don’t recommend UV filters for protection (use a lens hood instead) as they slightly degrade image quality, especially if shooting into bright lights.
-However, this is a “controversial” area of photography, so you might want to read counter-points.
 Here are the filters we do recommend:

 Tiffen 77mm Circular Polarizer – A great option for deeply saturated blue skies, but is by no means a necessity.
 It also acts as a neutral density filter, of sorts.
 Be careful using polarizers on wide angle lenses.
 You may not like the uneven results.

 B+W 77mm Neutral Density 1.8-64x Filter #106 – Neutral Density filters are great for long exposure fireworks shots and long exposure daytime shots.
 There are cheaper options, but this is really the filter that will be most versatile.
-Neutral density filters are of substantial interest to Tom and he has thoroughly researched and tested them.
 If you’re considering purchasing one, read the link below to make a better-informed decision.

 ***Visit our full list of Neutral Density Filter Reviews.***

-Obviously, you need a bag to carry your gear.
-We recommend that you learn from our mistakes and purchase a bag you can “grow into” as you buy your gear.
+We recommend that you learn from our mistakes and purchase a camera bag you can “grow into” as you buy your gear.
 We’ve gone through far too many bags as our gear “collection” has grown.